SaschaZeGerman/loginbuddy-samples/README.md

 ```
 You have to confirm SSL/TLS certificate warnings due to self-signed certificates.
 Because the setup uses different hostnames, you have to confirm multiple times.
-Confirming these warnings is only required once since the setup is reusing the generated dev key pair with each launch.
+Confirming these warnings is only required once since the setup is reusing the generated development key pair with each launch.
 ```

 Out of the box there are two clients available.
 A web application and a SPA, both demo slightly different features.